Analysis: Belmont arena to take over 3 years to open

 Islanders co-owner Jon Ledecky has steered clear of saying when the new arena will be ready.
 When asked to comment for this story, Ledecky said only that the team hopes to have it done “as soon as possible.”

-Here’s a road map for the project compiled through interviews Newsday conducted with people involved with different aspects of the project and from reviewing publicly available minutes of board meetings of Empire State Development, the state’s primary business development agency.
+Here’s a road map for the project, compiled through Newsday interviews with people involved in it and from reviewing public minutes of board meetings of Empire State Development, the state’s primary business development agency.

 Phase 1: Winning the Bid